 As with all other child care services, the cost of in-home care will vary according to who is providing the service, which state or territory you are in and how often you access the service, so you will need to contact your local provider for exact pricing.

 For a general overview of what you can expect to pay for child care check out our article on the cost of child care.

-If you are interested in in-home care and think your family might be eligible you should visit the Department of Education website or call 1300 363 079.
+If you are interested in in-home care and think your family might be eligible, visit the Department of Education In Home Care page, check their list of In Home Care Support Agencies, or call 1300 363 079.